Connecting Permutation Equivariant Neural Networks and Partition Diagrams: Characterisation of Permutation Equivariant Linear Layer Functions

-Then we can define a set of elements in $P_k(n)$ indexed by the set partitions of $\Pi_{2k}$, $B_O \coloneqq \{x_\pi \mid \pi \in \Pi_{2k}\}$, with respect to the diagram basis as
+Then we can define a set of elements in $P_k^l(n)$ indexed by the set partitions of $\Pi_{l+k}$, $B_O \coloneqq \{x_\pi \mid \pi \in \Pi_{l+k}\}$, with respect to the diagram basis as

-To see why the set $B_O$ forms a basis of $P_k(n)$, first, we form an ordered set of set partitions of $\Pi_{2k}$ by ordering the set partitions by the number of blocks that they have from smallest to largest, with any arbitrary ordering allowed for a pair of set partitions that have the same number of blocks.
-Call this set $S_{{2k}}$.
-Then, because the transition matrix between the diagram basis and the set $B_O$, whose rows and columns are indexed (in order) by the ordered set $S_{{2k}}$, is unitriangular, by (\ref{orbitbasis}), and therefore invertible, we get that $B_O$ forms a basis of $P_k(n)$.
+To see why the set $B_O$ forms a basis of $P_k^l(n)$, first, we form an ordered set of set partitions of $\Pi_{l+k}$ by ordering the set partitions by the number of blocks that they have from smallest to largest, with any arbitrary ordering allowed for a pair of set partitions that have the same number of blocks.
+Call this set $S_{{l+k}}$.
+Then, because the square matrix that maps elements of the diagram basis to linear combinations of the set $B_O$ --- whose rows and columns are indexed (in order) by the ordered set $S_{{l+k}}$ --- is unitriangular by (\ref{orbitbasis}), it is therefore invertible, and so we get that $B_O$ forms a basis of $P_k^l(n)$.
+We call $B_O$ the orbit basis of $P_k^l(n)$.

+For each set partition $\pi \in \Pi_{l+k}$, we represent its corresponding orbit basis element $x_\pi$ as a diagram in the same way as $d_\pi$, except we use white vertices in each row of the diagram instead.